Bhamidipati Radhakrishna

-Bhamidipati Radhakrishna (14 November 1929 – 4 September 2007) was an Indian playwright and script writer in Telugu cinema.
+Bhamidipati Radhakrishna (14 November 1929 – 4 September 2007) was an Indian playwright and scriptwriter in Telugu cinema.
 He is the son of Hasya Brahma Bhamidipati Kameswara Rao.

+Works

 He has written some plays and playlets.
 His play "Taram - Antaram" was staged at World Telugu Conference, Bangalore.

 He has written stories for over 150 Telugu films including Brahmachari, Kathanayakudu, Vichitra Kutumbam, Palleturi Bava, Govula Gopanna, Nari Nari Naduma Murari, College Bullodu.

 He died at the age of 79 years in Rajahmundry.